hoaihdinh/Distributed-Alarm-System/evaluation_reports/README.md

 - arch_acrymn:
     - ms:  microservice architecture
     - rba: resource based architecture
-- max_users: Max number of concurrent users
+- max_users: Max number of concurrent users (integer)
-- ramp: Number of new users per second until max_users
+- ramp: Number of new users per second until max_users (integer)
 - duration: All are 5m, for 5 minutes

 These are the different scenarios covered, all are tested over a duration of approximately 5 minutes: